University of Wisconsin–Madison

 UW-Madison is redesigning its budget approach.

-Former Provost Isbell and VCFA Cramer worked together to develop a draft budget approach that builds upon past campus efforts.
-The new budget approach will more directly link school/college funding to instruction and research activity, increase transparency, provide greater incentives for innovation, and reinforce the goals of our university.
+The new budget approach will go into effect on July 1, 2026.
+This approach was built on past campus efforts and will more directly link school/college funding to instruction and research activity, increase transparency, provide greater incentives for innovation, and reinforce the goals of our university.

-UW-Madison leadership is engaging with stakeholders from across the campus community to reform the existing budget approach.
-The new budget approach is being refined based on stakeholder input, task force findings, and the Coordinating Committee’s synthesis of the findings.
+UW-Madison leadership engaged with stakeholders from across campus to redesign the university budget approach based on stakeholder input, task force findings, and the Coordinating Committee’s synthesis of the findings.

 financial balance icon